luhaofang/CACUE/readme.md

 Dynamic calculate deep learning framework for heterogeneous computing!

-We supply model training methods for different platforms and unified model inference process!
+We supply model training methods for different platforms and unified model inference process on different platforms!

+please wait...

 If this resposity is helpful for you, please star it,thanks~